Planting Red Spruce at Cranesville Swamp Preserve

 Red spruce (Picea rubens) once covered thousands of acres in western Maryland.
 Logging and subsequent wildfires at the turn of the 20th Century drastically reduced its range.
 It's estimated that in the Central Appalachians as much as 90% of the original red spruce forest is now gone.

 But we're working to change that statistic - one seedling at a time.

-It will improve habitat quality for rare plants and animals, help rebuild carbon-rich soils, improve hydrology and local climate, reducing erosion and increasing percolation of water into the underlying bedrock.
+Our efforts will help improve habitat quality for rare plants and animals, help rebuild carbon-rich soils, improve hydrology and local climate, and reduce erosion and increase percolation of water into the underlying bedrock.

-Pretty good payoff for a spring day spent in a beautiful place!
-Visit our registration page to RSVP.
+It's a pretty good payoff for a spring day spent in a beautiful place!